-A soft search lets a lender see your credit report without leaving any trace of their search on your public record – so you will be able to see it but no one else.
+A soft search lets a lender see your credit report without leaving any trace of their search on your public record – so you will be able to see it, but other lenders won’t.

-Hard credit searches, on the other hand, are visible to other lenders and may negatively affect your credit score if they lead to unsuccessful loan applications.
+Hard credit searches, on the other hand, are visible and may negatively affect your credit score if they lead to unsuccessful loan applications.

 How many unsecured loans can I have?